Free Shipping on NZ orders over $40 and $60 for the rest of the world

 Most collagen comes in plastic containers, which, regardless of kerbside recyclability, often end up in the landfill.
 Unfortunately kraft-style bags are often not recyclable, given that they are lined with foil or plastic to protect the contents of the products.

 So why choose Jeuneora?

-Jeuneora uses plastic containers for collagen, produced in NZ from an organisation that has award-winning eco-friendly production practices and uses recycled plastic to make many of their products.
+Jeuneora uses mostly Sugarcane plastic pottles for Collagen, produced in NZ from an organisation that has award-winning eco-friendly production practices and uses recycled plastic to make many of their products.